maruAYA/VMbPWM-based-ADT/README.md

 Hi there!
 Here are the simulation codes and bitstreams of the VMbPWM-based ADT proposed in the work 'Can multi-bit deduction help?
 A VMbPWM-based ADT towards higher in-band SNRs evolved from VbPWM at the cost of enlarged resource consumption' and the VbPWM-based ADT in the work 'VbPWM-based ADT: An Iterative Deduction Approach Restricting the Traversal of MPWM at the Cost of In-Band SNR' (you can find it at https://ieeexplore.ieee.org/document/10766909).
 I will show you, step by step, on how to perform a simulation or how to implement the proposed ADT in your ZCU102 for a quick evaluation.

-## Simulation
+## Run the Simulation

-I personally recommend you run the simulation first to have a glance over the VMbPWM.
+I personally recommend you run the simulation first to have a glance over the VMbPWM-based ADT.
+Codes are included in ./Simulation, where the ADT_VbMbPWM.m serves as the main entrance of the simulation.
+For some reason I cannot give you the original code, instead I will provide the binary file named '~.mexw64' compiled by the Matlab Coder, thereby you could use evaluate the VMbPWM in your own simulation platforms.

+### Preparation

+You shall first prepare
+- A host PC that could run Matlab R2023b with at least 8 cores and 16 GB of RAM (otherwise I suggest you disable the spmd function in ADT_VbMbPWM.m, where I will show you how to do so a little bit latter)

+You also need to install the following softwares:
+- Matlab R2023b (other version of Matlab might supports using the compiled MEX file, but I have not tested yet)

+### How to run

+Running the simulation is quite simple:
+- Open ./Simulation/ADT_VbMbPWM.m with Matlab
+- Click Run
+- Wait patiently while the code is being execeuted
+- Check the results

+### Run with other symbol rates

+## Run the bitstream

-## Preparation
+### Preparation

 You shall first prepare
 - A host PC that could at least run Vivado and Matlab (Windows 11 is recommended, and other OS is not tested for the following procedures),